 This CARE partnership with Catholic Charities provides free frozen meals to seniors ages 60 and older.
 These complete meals come in packages of 10 meals and include entrees such as chicken, fish, pork, and pasta.
 Seniors must register in advance, and may do so quickly and easily by calling the CARE office.
 Distribution takes place on the second Monday of every month at 11:00 am at the CARE office.
 When calling to register, seniors may also request to schedule in-home delivery by one of our volunteers.

-There is an abundance of food available, so spread the word; who do you know that would benefit from this program?
+The USDA reports that there is an abundance of food available, so spread the word; who do you know that would benefit from this program?

 This free class for seniors is held on the second Monday of every month from 1:00 – 3:00 pm at The ROC (next door to the Foley American Legion in downtown Foley).